holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 }
 ```

 You might notice that the `List` struct does not contain a field that holds a collection of `ListItem`s.
 This will be implemented using links, which we will discuss later.
+We will use `GetListResponse` to retrieve all the `ListItems` that will be linked to each `List`.

 Also be sure to add the following to the list of imports: